 - You can also place small drops of the bait directly on the floor without the jar lids.
 Ants will throng around these drops and consume the bait.

 - Once the bait is consumed, clean the surfaces with soapy water to eradicate the pheromones used by ants to adhere to their tracks.

 - Store the remaining bait in an airtight jar and label it clearly to avoid accidental misuse.
 Also, remember to keep it away from children and pets.

 11. Borax and Jelly ant killer

-If ants have invaded your house or compound, you can make an effective ant bait using borax and a jelly of your choice.
+If ants have invaded your house or compound, you can make an effective ant bait using your choice’s borax and jelly.

 The jelly appeals to ants to come and eat the bait.
-When they ingest the bait, borax kills them by interfering with both the digestive and nervous system.
+When they ingest the bait, borax kills them by interfering with both the digestive and nervous systems.